natura-cosmeticos/natds-js/.github/pull_request_template.md

 ## Type of change

-- [ ] Feat: A new feature (non-breaking change which adds functionality)
+- [ ] feat: new feature for the user, not a new feature for build script
-- [ ] Refactor: A code change that neither fixes a bug nor adds a feature
+- [ ] fix: bug fix for the user, not a fix to a build script
-- [ ] Breaking change: fix or feature that would cause existing functionality to not work as expected
+- [ ] docs: changes to the documentation
+- [ ] style: formatting, missing semi colons, etc; no production code change
-- [ ] Docs: Documentation only changes
+- [ ] refactor: refactoring production code, eg. renaming a variable

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
+- [ ] test: adding missing tests, refactoring tests; no production code   change
-- [ ] Test B
+- [ ] chore: updating grunt tasks etc; no production code change

-# Checklist:
+# Quality Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code